SamWell Institute for Pain Management

 While pain serves as a vital warning sign of danger and keeps us from doing things that would be harmful to our health, there does come a time where the pain is unnecessary and debilitating.
 For those with chronic pain, you know this all too well.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, is dedicated to bringing his patients the pain relief that they need, helping them get back to living the life that they have imagined.
+Dr. Jay M. Shah and at the SamWell Institute for Pain Management in Colonia, Livingston, and Englewood, New Jersey, is dedicated to bringing their patients the pain relief that they need, helping them get back to living the life that they have imagined.
 Call or go online today to schedule your appointment.

 Pain is a normal part of life.
 It tells us to remove our finger from water when it is too hot or to refrain from walking on an injured foot.
 Most of the time, the pain goes away over time.
 However, some people live with painful and debilitating conditions day in and day out.
 While it is still a relatively new area of study, many doctors agree that chronic pain is physical distress that lasts longer than six months.
 While there can be many causes of chronic pain, some common ones include: